-Our board-certified sleep specialist, Dr. Kinjal Madhav, consults with you regarding your particular sleep problems and interprets the data gathered from sleep studies administered by highly-trained technologists at our Carlsbad, California facility.
-She takes this information and develops a personalized treatment plan in collaboration with you.
+Our board-certified sleep specialists, Kinjal Madhav, MD and Aman Savani, MD , consults with you regarding your particular sleep problems and interprets the data gathered from sleep studies administered by highly-trained technologists at our Carlsbad, California facility.
+They take this information and develop a personalized treatment plan in collaboration with you.
 We are committed to ongoing evaluation to ensure the treatment is effective and you are sleeping better.
 Call now to schedule your sleep consultation or sleep study at (760) 631-3000.

 To learn more about sleep disorders, please visit the National Sleep Foundation.

 The Importance of Sleep

 Getting a good night’s sleep – it’s something we all want and need.
 Our outlook on life and daytime productivity depend on it.
 Our health is impacted by it.
 But when we don’t sleep well over time, it affects our lives in a big way.
 The staff at The Sleep Center are committed to improving this important aspect of your life.
 From evaluation of your sleep, to diagnosis of your sleep disorder, to treatment options, and ongoing care, we want to work with you to make sure you have the opportunity for a good night’s sleep!